keptn/keptn.github.io/content/docs/0.8.x/monitoring/prometheus/install/index.md

 ## Prerequisites

 - Keptn project and at least one onboarded service must be available.
+- Keptn doesn't install or manage Prometheus and its components.
+Users need to install Prometheus and Prometheus Alert manager as a prerequisite.

-## Setup Prometheus
+## ## Setup Prometheus Keptn integration

 After creating a project and service, you can set up Prometheus monitoring and configure scrape jobs using the Keptn CLI.

-Keptn doesn't install or manage Prometheus and its components.
-Users need to install Prometheus and Prometheus Alert manager as a prerequisite.

 Some environment variables have to set up in the prometheus-service deployment
 ```yaml